telehash/telehash-java/README.md

   recognizes that a line doesn't exist yet and attempts to create one."
   Therefore, we should invert the initiation flow: Channel.send() should open a line and a channel the first time it is run.
+* Line and Channel objects returned by the switch should have their references managed in such a way that they can be GC'ed and finalized if dereferenced from the application.
+* The code needs some serious cleaning and refactoring at this point.
+* Search for TODO items in the code, and do them.
+* Implement timeouts and limits for bounded resource usage.
+* Develop a fake network implementation that doesn't actually use the network.
+This implementation will have programable parameters to allow for testing of NATs, lossy connections, congested links, etc.
+* Support IPv6
 * Specialized exception classes.
 * Android
     * Decide on a minimum supported version of Android.